+Getting ready for trial can be stressful enough when it’s a case you have worked on for months or years.
+That stress level multiplies tenfold when it’s a case that just got dumped on your desk last week.
 As a litigation paralegal, it’s inevitable that one day you will find yourself in a last-minute trial prep emergency when that new case file gets dumped on your desk and trial starts next week.
 We all know that the most effective and efficient way to prepare for trial is to begin preparing immediately when the complaint is served.
 Unfortunately, there are times when a litigation paralegal does not always have the luxury of being involved in a case from the beginning.

-We’ve all been there – something unexpected happens and you are asked to jump in at the last minute to help another team at trial on a case you’ve never worked on before, or you take over a case from a former paralegal who is no longer at the firm – and you are now the lead paralegal on a case that is going to trial next month and you have never worked on the case before today.
+We’ve all been there – something unexpected happens and you are asked to jump in at the last minute to help another team get ready for trial on a case you’ve never worked on before, or you take over a case from a former paralegal who is no longer at the firm – and you are now the lead paralegal on a case that is going to trial next month and you have never worked on the case before today.
 This task may seem daunting and overwhelming at first, but, whether you are a new paralegal or merely a paralegal new to the case, this will give you a roadmap for navigating the path to success.

 As the lead paralegal, you will need to make a judgment call and decide on the critical projects that need to be done because you simply do not have enough hours in the day to do everything you would normally do to prepare for trial.
 When you do not have the luxury of time, there are some things you can do to get up to speed quickly on the case while simultaneously preparing for the upcoming trial.